 In April 2021, the Building Broadband Faster Act, 2021 (BBFA) was enacted along with changes to the Ontario Energy Board Act, 1998 (OEBA).
 The main purpose of the BBFA and changes to the OEBA are to expedite the delivery of broadband projects of provincial significance by removing barriers to building broadband projects.
+In April 2022, changes were made to the BBFA through the Getting Ontario Connected Act, 2022 to further address barriers to designated broadband projects.
+These changes also included changes to the Ontario Underground Infrastructure Notification System Act, 2012 (One Call Act), to mandate the use of a dedicated locator for designated broadband projects.

-Since the introduction of the BBFA, the Province has consistently identified the expectation that all partners involved in broadband deployment would work collaboratively to further reduce administrative barriers, support timely broadband deployment and contain costs.
+Since the introduction of the BBFA, the Province has consistently identified the expectation that all partners involved in broadband deployment would work collaboratively to further reduce administrative barriers, support timely broadband deployment, and contain costs.